Bank of England anticipates higher growth and slows bond purchases

 The central bank kept its benchmark interest rate at a record low of 0.1% and the total size of its bond purchase program unchanged at £ 895 billion, as economists polled by Reuters expected.

-Bank of England chief economist Andy Haldane, who warned of inflation risks, cast a lone vote in favor of cutting the bond-buying scheme by £ 50bn.
+Bank of England chief economist Andy Haldane, who warned of inflation risks, cast a lone vote in favor of cutting the bond-buying scheme by £ 50 billion.
 Haldane will leave the bank in June.

 (Report from the UK office; Edited in Spanish by Javier López de Lérida)